sst/sst/packages/sst/README.md

 - SST is now a monopackage.
 Remove all packages referencing `@serverless-stack/resources` `@serverless-stack/cli` `@serverless-stack/node` and `@serverless-stack/static-site-env`.
 - Install the `sst@rc` package - hell yeah we got this name
+- If you don't already have it, add the `constructs@10.1.156` package
 - You can now specify `sst.json` as `sst.config.mjs` file.
 Here's an example:

 ```js